docker/docs/network/ipvlan.md

 simplicity of having fewer moving parts.
 Removing the bridge that traditionally resides in between the Docker host NIC and container interface leaves a simple setup consisting of container interfaces, attached directly to the Docker host interface.
-This result is easy access for external facing services as there is no need for port mappings in these scenarios.
+This result is easy to access for external facing services as there is no need for port mappings in these scenarios.

 ## Prerequisites